j-kroll/doc-tSNE-vis/README.md

 1. Press the "B" key to lock in the second cluster.

-1. Press the "F" key to finish the selection.
+1. Press the "F" key to finish the selection and populate the augmenting plots.

 1. Examine the visualization plots.
+You can hover over points in all plots to see the sentence text.

 1. Press the "X" key to close the visualization.